MetaFabInc/metafab-csharp-unity/README.md

 2. Set credentials in `Edit > Project Settings > Metafab`

-3. Add a GameObject to your scene with this MonoBehaviour:
+3. Add a GameObject to your scene with this MonoBehaviour in a file called `MetafabHelloWorld.cs`:

 ```csharp
 using System.Collections;